-Her solo and collaborative projects have been exhibited in international festivals, galleries and institutions including la Cantonale Berne Jura, Festival Baz’art (Geneva), DAF (Geneva), Underbelly Arts Festival (Sydney), Soft Centre Festival (Sydney), Liveworks Festival (Sydney), Next Wave Festival (Melbourne), Project Space Festival (Berlin), Month of Performance Art (Berlin), Museum of Contemporary Art (Sydney), Perth Institute of Contemporary Art, c3 Contemporary Art Space (Melbourne), Blindside ARI (Melbourne), Firstdraft Gallery (Sydney), Cement Fondue (Sydney) and Bus Projects (Melbourne).
-She has completed numerous residencies including: Embassy of Foreign Artists (Geneva), Cité Internationale des Arts (Paris), ARE Holland (Enschede, NE) and Listhus Skammdegi AIR (Olafsjordur, IS).
-Dillon holds a Master of Fine Arts Research (1st Class) and Bachelor of Fine Arts (1st Class Honours, University Medal Distinction) from the University of New South Wales.
+Her solo and collaborative projects have been exhibited in international festivals, galleries and institutions including la Friche (St-Ursanne), IRMA Republic (Bern), Lokal-Int, Krone Couronne, la Cantonale Berne Jura and La Voirie (Biel/Bienne), Théatre du Loup, Festival Baz’art and the Deviant Art Festival (Geneva), Museum of Contemporary Art, Underbelly Arts Festival, Soft Centre Festival, Liveworks Festival, Firstdraft Gallery and Cement Fondue (Sydney), Next Wave Festival, c3 Contemporary Art Space, Blindside ARI and Bus Projects (Melbourne), Project Space Festival and Month of Performance Art (Berlin), and the Perth Institute of Contemporary Art.
+She has completed numerous residencies including: Embassy of Foreign Artists (Geneva), Cité Internationale des Arts (Paris), ARE Holland (Enschede, NE), SIM (Reykjavik, IS) and Listhus Skammdegi AIR (Olafsjordur, IS).

 Text + Press